THE FOOD AND DRINK SECTOR IN ASTURIAS

 The Gijon Plant.
 Manufacture of tinned and sterilised dishes, including the preparation of the well-known Litoral fabada, with a history dating back some 60 years.

 Leading company in the national dairy sector and the first Spanish dairy

 company to be awarded the AENOR Healthy Workplace Certification.

-Family company, which celebrated its 75th anniversary in 2014.
+Family company, which celebrated its 75th anniversary.
 It currently successfully undertakes its globalisation strategy, with establishments in Europe, the USA, South America and Asian and African countries.

 The company has incorporated innovation into its strategy, diversifying its product range to include a variety of fizzy non‑alcoholic juices.